senolgulgonul/sekiz/README.md

 assembler, the disassembler, the CPU and its peripherals.
 Type a sketch, press Compile, watch pin 13 blink at exactly 1.000 s of simulated time — with no compile server involved at any point.
 No account, no installation, no build queue.
-After the one-time toolchain download (cached by the browser), it works offline.
+After the one-time toolchain download (~28 MB, cached by the browser), it works offline.
 Assembly mode needs no download at all: save the file, open it on a bus, it works.

 **Try it:** https://senolgulgonul.github.io/sekiz